luphord/awesome-stars/README.md

 ## Python

+- [certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
+It can also act as a client for any other CA that uses the ACME protocol.
 - [webapp-manager](https://github.com/linuxmint/webapp-manager) -
 - [kinto](https://github.com/Kinto/kinto) - A generic JSON document store with sharing and synchronisation capabilities.
 - [PhotoCollage](https://github.com/adrienverge/PhotoCollage) - Graphical tool to make photo collage posters